wireframe/wireframe.github.com/_posts/2015-01-08-email-prefixer-release.md

-One trick I've used across multiple projects to help manage email overload is to add a standard subject prefix to all outgoing emails that contains the specific application/service along with the environment (ex: staging, demo, etc).
+One trick I've used across multiple projects to help manage email overload is to add a standard subject prefix to all outgoing emails that contains the specific application/service along with the Rails env for non-production environments (ex: staging, demo, etc).

 For example:

 ```
+# subject for MyApp from staging
+[MyApp STAGING] Forgot Password

+# subject for MyApp from production
+# Rails.env omitted to keep emails pretty for users
 [MyApp] Forgot Password
-[MyApp STAGING] Forgot Password
 ```

-This has been a huge boon to help manage email overload.
-It is *exponentially* easier to visually scan incoming emails and much simpler to setup effective email filters.
+This simple change makes it much easier easier to visually scan incoming emails and even simpler to setup effective email filters.
+All good things to reduce email overload.

 ### ActionMailer::Interceptor to the rescue